Flemmie Pansy Kittrell: Career

 Kittrell continued to travel widely on behalf of state-based and non-governmental organizations to countries such as Sweden, Uganda, Ghana, Kenya, Sudan, the Congo, South Africa, Bangladesh, and Russia.
-Kittrell was a delegate at international meetings for the Women's International League for Peace and Freedom (WILPF), the American Home Economics Association (AHEA), the International Missionary Council in Willingen, and the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+She was a delegate at international meetings for the Women's International League for Peace and Freedom (WILPF), the American Home Economics Association (AHEA), the International Missionary Council in Willingen, and the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 She was also a member of the National Council of Negro Women (NCNW) and after her trip to Liberia, was made the chair of WILPF's Committee of African Affairs.

-Kittrell also used these research trips to compile the American Home Economics Association cookbook, Favorite Recipes from the United Nations.
-Media coverage on this work described Kittrell as a "goodwill ambassador with a cookbook."
+Kittrell also used her research trips to compile the American Home Economics Association cookbook, Favorite Recipes from the United Nations.
+Media coverage of this work described Kittrell as a "goodwill ambassador with a cookbook."
 This description captures her powerful work as both a U.S. ambassador, but also as an ambassador for peace, nutrition, women, and people of color.

-In addition to her efforts to support pacifism and the quality of life for people around the world, she continued to set up home economics programs in the U.S. and abroad, including a program at Howard University to recruit students from other countries.
-Kittrell also lobbied for a new Home Economics building at Howard, which opened in 1963 and was named in her honor.
+Kittrell continued to set up home economics programs in the U.S. and abroad, including a program at Howard University to recruit students from other countries.
+She also lobbied for a new Home Economics building at Howard, which opened in 1963 and was named in her honor.
 It was designed by Kittrell and included costume displays, nutrition laboratories, classrooms, a library, study centers, an auditorium, a preschool parent center, a cafeteria, and a living room with African, Indian, Japanese and U.S. decor inspired by her work abroad.

-Kittrell's research on early childhood education and nutrition was integral to the creation of the Head Start program, which was a key part of President Lyndon B. Johnson's "war on poverty" in the 1960s Continuing since 1965, the Head Start Program has been utilized by 38 million children in the United States.
+Kittrell's research on early childhood education and nutrition was integral to the creation of the Head Start program, which was a key part of President Lyndon B. Johnson's War on Poverty in the 1960s Continuing since 1965, the Head Start Program has been utilized by 38 million children in the United States.
 Eligible families can participate from birth to age 5, and can receive services in early learning and development, health and wellness, and family wellbeing and engagement for free, providing important support to low-income families and communities.
 The benefits from participating in the program are multigenerational and include being more likely to graduate from high school and attend college, improved development and wellbeing outcomes, and improving parenting skills.

 With the disestablishment of home economics as a discipline, male child psychologists are more commonly credited for developing programs such as Head Start.
 However, the early child development labs that Kittrell established and led were foundational to the Head Start model.
 She personally trained over 2,000 Head Start workers and played a key tole in creating the program's instructional manuals.